snytex/AutoDeafen-Linux/README.md

 ## AutoDeafen-Linux

-This repository is forked from https://github.com/Lynxdeer/AutoDeafen It was made to work on Linux systems, which can't use discord hotkeys since they run through Proton in a sandboxed environment.
+This repository was forked from https://github.com/Lynxdeer/AutoDeafen.
+It was made to work on Linux systems, which can't use discord hotkeys since they run through Proton in a sandboxed environment.

 ### Installation